mariadb-corporation/mariadb-connector-cpp/README.md

 For further use one may refer to JDBC specs.

-Otherwise than Driver object, normally this is application's responsibility to delete objects, returned from connector by pointer.
+Except Driver object, normally this is application's responsibility to delete objects returned by the connector.